pmahon2016/ddmon/README.md

 # DHCP and DNS setup and Monitoring Tool for Raspberry PI
 - Use your Raspberry PI (RPI) to take control of your DNS and DHCP requests
-- Receive email notifications when devices join your network.
-Monitor DNS access to see DNS queries per each device on your       network.
+- Get email alerts as devices join your network.
+Monitor DNS access to see DNS queries per each device request.
-- Enjoy faster DNS query responses with your own DNS caching server
+- Enjoy faster DNS query response time with your own DNS caching server

                                                   Wireless Access Point (AP)
             |Raspberry PI| ---ethernet----> |Fios/Cable/DSL WIFI Router|